leta199/Guess-Again/README.md

 Using the basic Python `def` contructor we created a function known as "Guess Again".

 1) This function has the arguments: play1, play2, play3 that represents the input the user enters.
+2) We then define our total possible play which are the numbers from the sequence 1 to 10.
-2) We then store these plays in the list `player1` and calculate its average `player1_avg` which is the avergae score of the users scores.
+3) We then store these plays in the list `player1` and calculate its average `player1_avg` which is the avergae score of the users scores.
-3)
+4) We then use the `random` package to randonly select